INSIDE: Complete Guide to Preventing Bali Belly & Tips for a Quick Recovery.

 Harmful bacterias enter your digestive system by these means, and set off a chain reaction.

 Travelling with kids, there’s two extra issues to deal with.

-It’s wise then, to take a first aid kit (see below) just in case anyone in the family is struck down with Bali Belly.
+It’s wise to travel with a medical first aid kit (see below for a guide) just in case anyone in the family is struck down with Bali Belly.

 Bali Belly Symptoms

 The symptoms of Bali Belly vary from person to person but generally include: